Nicholas Lyzarde

-Nicholas Lyzarde (died April 1571) was an English sergeant-painter.
+Nicholas Lyzarde or Lizard (died April 1571) was an English sergeant-painter.

 Biography

 Lyzarde served as painter to the court in the time of Henry VIII, and as second painter under Anthony Toto to Edward VI and Mary.
+He attended the funeral of Edward VI.

+His work at Somerset House in 1553 included "painting and trimming" the ceiling of the withdrawing chamber.
+Mary appointed him as a Sergeant Painter, with a fee of £10 a year levied on the customs.

+In 1556 Lyzarde presented the queen as a New Year's Day gift "a table painted with a maundy."
+He decorated and gilded fountains at Greenwich Palace and Windsor Castle.
+The Windsor fountain included a dragon, with a giffin, a hart and a greyhound holding the royal heraldic badges, and the arms of England and Spain were displayed on the top of the structure.
+Some of the stonework was painted "lead colour" to match the plumbing.

-By the latter he was appointed sergeant-painter, with a fee of £10. a year levied on the customs.
-In 1556 he presented the queen on New-year's day with "a table painted with a maundy."
-He was continued in his place by Elizabeth, and in 1558 presented her on New-year's day "a table painted of the history of Ashuerus," receiving a gilt cruise in return.
+Lyzarde worked on the decorations at Westminster Abbey for the funeral of Queen Mary and may have painted the effigy used at the ceremony.
+He continued to work for Elizabeth I, and in 1558 presented her on New Year's Day "a table painted of the history of Ashuerus," receiving a gilt cruse (a kind of cup) in return.

 Lyzarde died in April 1571, and was buried on 5 April in the church of St Martin-in-the-Fields, London.
-In his will, dated 14 February 1570–1, he mentions five sons and four daughters, and also his wife Margaret.
+In his will, dated 14 February 1571, he mentions five sons and four daughters, and also his wife Margaret.